Residential Organics Recycling

 How Can You Get a Free Kitchen Food Waste Collection Container?

-Residents can order a FREE Food Waste Collection Container by completing the attached form here (WORD).
+Residents can order a FREE Food Waste Collection Container by completing the Online form here.

 Where to Pick up a Food Waste Collection Container

 Containers are available for pick up from City Hall, Monday through Thursday from 8:00am to 4:30pm.

 Residents are encouraged to call ahead to check on availability and office hours (949-487-4307).
 Bring identification to show proof of residency.
 One kitchen food waste collection container per household.